 - A Culture of Care is the University of Alberta's three-year safety action plan to embed health and safety as a core value within the university community.

 - The U of A community is committed to being a place of open inquiry, dialogue and debate, as captured by our Statement on Freedom of Expression.
 Academic freedom is also a post-secondary foundational right unique to academic staff and postdoctoral fellows, realized within the AASUA collective agreement.
+If you think your freedom of expression rights have been violated, submit a disclosure here.

 - Facilitated by the Office of the Provost and External Relations, the university community is currently exploring additional ways and resources to: